fkooman/janus-tools/README.md

     $ cat export/export.json | python -mjson.tool | less

+## Metadata
+You can fetch the metadata from the metadata URLs available from the export data.

+    $ php metadata.php

 ## Validation
 You can validate the export you just made using `validate.php`.